 The other big story of 1967 — especially to the Niekro family — was that of Phil’s younger brother, Joe, making the Chicago Cubs Opening Day staff.
 But it wouldn’t be until 1973, when Joe joined Phil in Atlanta, that Joe would take up the knuckleball in earnest.

 Phil called the 1969 season “probably my best.”
-The Braves finally got on track and won the Western Division championship by eight games over the Chicago Cubs, although they were swept in the National League Championship Series by the upstart New York Mets.
+The Braves finally got on track and won the Western Division championship by three games over the San Francisco Giants, although they were swept in the National League Championship Series by the upstart New York Mets.
 Niekro’s 23rd victory clinched the division crown for the Braves.
 Phil was named to the National League All-Star team, and finished second to Tom Seaver in the Cy Young Award voting.
 The July 26 issue of The Sporting News that season used a new nickname for Niekro for the first time — “Knucksie.”

 The next decade was pretty lackluster for the Braves, with the team posting winning records in only two seasons, and only Hank Aaron’s pursuit of Babe Ruth’s career home-run record adding much excitement.
 Two events stood out in the 1973 season for Niekro, however.